symbiote/developer-exercise/overview.md

 ## How long should this take?

-We don't want you to spend much more than a couple of hours putting together a response.
+We don't want you to spend much more than a few hours putting together a response, so feel free to drop out functionality.
+The key bits are being able to list the pages, display a selected page, and adding a new page to the list of pages.

 Don't hesitate to email jobs@symbiote.com.au with any queries and we'll get back to you asap.